nichogachet/nichogachet.github.io/_pages/research.md

 ------
 **Gasto en desnutrición.
 Reporte Nacional de Nutrición 2022 .** [Link to the full report](https://crisfe.org/docs/CRISFE-final-WEB.pdf) (With Daniel Baquero) in spanish

-**Summary of chapter:** We classify budget spending in nutritional programs into specific and sensitive categories using text analysis.
+:**Summary of chapter:** We classify budget spending in nutritional programs into specific and sensitive categories using text analysis.
 We 	demonstrate potential issues related to geographic resource allocation and stunting prevalence in Ecuador.

 **Apuntando Alto: Retos en la Lucha Contra la Desnutrición Crónica (World Bank).2017.** [link](https://documents.worldbank.org/en/publication/documents-reports/documentdetail/302901544122856933/apuntando-alto-retos-en-la-lucha-contra-la-desnutrici%c3%b3n-cr%c3%b3nica) (With Nelson Gutiérrez, Claudia Rokx, Hugo Brousset and Tomás Ciuffardi). in spanish

-**Summary:** This report analyzes the stylized facts of stunting in Ecuador.
+:**Summary:** This report analyzes the stylized facts of stunting in Ecuador.
 It utilizes survey information from the years 2004, 2006, 2012, and 2014